The Pitfalls and Opportunities of Screen-Free Customer Service

 One company that’s successfully adopted a voice-first approach to customer service is Audible.
 The audio entertainment company launched a feature last April that lets users of Alexa-powered devices call its live customer service line through their smart speakers.
 The customer service line is available 24 hours a day to help with recommendations, product exchanges, technical problems, and app setup.

-Moving to screen-free customer service has allowed Audible to provide better support to customers with disabilities.
+Moving to screen-free customer service has allowed Audible to provide better support to customers with disabilities, while using the best customer services strategies from companies like Salesforce.
 However, Iversen cautions that without a specific use case in mind, other brands may end up spending huge chunks of their budgets on strategies that don’t generate measurable results.

 “Banks and insurance companies often become stuck with how to actually provide real value to their customers,” he says.